 That said, brands will have to do their own research into whether or not an international expansion is right for their online business.
 Some things to consider:

-Consider all the costs of marketing, selling, and shipping internationally so you can assess whether it will be worth it for your brand.
+Consider all the costs of marketing, selling, and shipping internationally so you can assess whether it will be worth it for your brand to leverage global ecommerce opportunities.
 Also important to note: in selling to mobile-first regions like APAC, Africa, and the Middle East, delivering an easy-to-use mobile shopping experience will be critical.

 BigCommerce customer LARQ made international a priority early.